Do your suffer from one or more of the following?

 Stem Cell and Platelet Rich Plasma (PRP) Therapy

-Increase the Body’s Regenerative and Restorative Healing Powers.
-Stem Cell and Platelet Rich Plasma (PRP) Therapy is the first-ever form of regenerative treatment for joint, tendon, muscle, and ligament injury, cartilage degeneration, and a wide variety of chronic and neurologic conditions.
+Increase the body’s regenerative and restorative healing powers.
+Stem cell and platelet rich plasma (PRP) therapy is the first-ever form of regenerative treatment for joint, tendon, muscle, and ligament injury, cartilage degeneration, and a wide variety of chronic and neurologic conditions.
 These injections utilize your body’s own concentrated platelets increasing your body’s healing process.
-Patients heal 2-5 times more quickly with the use of PRP Therapy.
+Patients heal two to five times more quickly with the use of PRP therapy.

 Neurogenx Nerve Reintegration Stimulation - A New Treatment for Neuropathy and Nerve Pain that Really Works!

-Treatment effects will often lasting 6-12 months or more with some requiring periodic treatment to maintain their level of relief.
+Treatment effects will often last six to 12 months or more with some requiring periodic treatment to maintain their level of relief.
 Treatment consists of an advanced Electronic Signaling Technology (EST), combined with a series of nerve blocks.
 This device is starting to be used effectively for several conditions in pain management clinics around the country.

-Currently, the most common treatment for neuropathy is with oral medications such as the anti-seizure medication Gabapentin, antidepressants or narcotics which help settle down or dulls nerve sensation.
+Currently, the most common treatment for neuropathy is with oral medications such as the anti-seizure medication Gabapentin, antidepressants, or narcotics which help settle down or dull nerve sensation.
 Unfortunately, these medications are not a cure and often have many undesirable side effects.